mpaguilar/msa-toy/DETAILS.md

 - Tool interface and implementations (Web Search, Wikipedia)
 - LLM client infrastructure with multiple endpoints
 - Controller models and main orchestration logic
+- Orchestration layer (Step Planning, Tool Selection)

 ## Notes:
 - The system currently uses placeholder implementations for some LLM interactions (e.g., action selection returns hardcoded values)
 - The memory relevance matching is basic (keyword-based) and could be enhanced with embeddings
 - Error handling is comprehensive throughout the system
+- Tool selection mechanisms currently use default implementations and need enhancement for production use